hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 : Application Data.
 Any CBOR data type, used as application-specific data.
   Often this will be a byte string (major type 2), particularly for protocols that encrypt data.

+The 0 key MUST NOT be used when the adec or pdec bit is set.
+Path elements MUST NOT inspect or modify the contents of the 0 key.

 The overhead for always using CBOR is therefore effectively three or more bytes:
 0xA1 (map with one element), 0x00 (integer 0 as the key), and 0x41 (byte string